awf/awful/README.txt

-AWFUL - The AWF Utilities Library
+AWFUL - The AWF Utilities Library - Est. 2014

-Author: Andrew W Fitzgibbon, awf at microsoft.com
+Author: Andrew Fitzgibbon, awf@fitzgibbon.ie

 Primarily Matlab, with some .NET bits in AuDotNet